Imane-Idrissi/Imane-Idrissi-portfolio/docs/task-board-documentation.md

 ### The Core Shift

-The biggest lesson wasn't technical, it was human.
+The biggest lesson wasn't technical—it was human.
 Building for humans forces you to consider psychology first, then shape the technical decisions around it.
 The right architecture is the one that serves human trust, perception, and flow.